ChristinaLK/blog/content/pull-requests-magic.md

-Status: draft
 Title: Care and keeping of pull requests, part iv
-Date: 2015-02-29 7:00
+Date: 2015-07-02 12:00
 Category: computing
-Tags: git, github, collaboration, version control, pull requests
+Tags: git, github, collaboration, version control, pull requests, care and keeping of prs
 Slug: pull-requests-magic
 Authors: Christina Koch

 See [first post disclaimer](http://christinalk.github.io/blog/pull-requests.html)

-Scenario: You've submitted your pull requests, but due to various circumstances, your pull request can't be automatically merged and you need to make some changes.
+Scenario: You've submitted your pull requests, but due to various circumstances, your pull request can't be automatically merged and you need to update it.
+(Alternatively: you are the owner of the central repository and are trying to merge in some very out-of-date pull requests.)
 There are lots of ways to do this.

 > In what follows, the name of the repository is `mario-kart`.
 > In our local repository, we have used `origin` to refer to the central repository,
 > and `master` is the main branch of
 > development.
 Our fork (and github username) is `peach` and our branch that
 > we submitted for the PR is called `power-up-additions`.

 ## WAIT!
 First update the primary branch